alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 In this article we will see a graded approach to appreciate how fast things and people can move, and at which point in our history each speed interval was (or will be) achieved.

-## By Intervals
+## Interval Scale

-A grading scale should make it easier to understand high speeds.
+A grading scale by factors of ten will make it easier to understand high speeds.

 ### 1 m/s

 We start at a comfortable pace of 1 meter per second, which is 3.6 km/h or 2.2 miles per hour (mph).
-We are definitely out of the realm of hyperspeeds for now.
+We are definitely in the realm of every day speeds for now.

 This relatively slow pace is easy to achieve by a walking person, and indeed for animals of all kinds.